Bukleris/TickTackToe_Py/README.md

                                           ---RULES---
 1. Enter players names
 2. Flip a coin in game to decide who selects the symbol (X or O).
-The winner starts the game / Or agree who start first.
+The winner starts the game.
 3. Players take turns putting their marks in empty squares.
 4. The first player to get 3 of her marks in a row (up, down, across, or diagonally) is the winner.
 5. When all 9 squares are full, the game is over.
 If no player has 3 marks in a row, the game ends in a tie.